 How to defend bombsite A

 It’s an excellent idea to wait once they’re in a position to see if the Attackers will try to move on them.
 Depending on the information that the second player has, they could either rotate back to Site A or to Mid if the Attackers don’t seem to be looking to move up A Long yet.
 A third player would hold A Short via the Stairs, and a Fourth would hold Mid.
-This leaves one person to hold B Site.

 DUST 2BOMBSITE A